Hypotonia is the medical term for decreased muscle tone.

 Healthy muscles are never fully relaxed.
 They retain a certain amount of tension and stiffness (muscle tone) that can be felt as resistance to movement.

-Hypotonia is not the same as muscle weakness, although it can be difficult to use the affected muscles.
-Muscle weakness sometimes develops in association with hypotonia, however, depending on the cause.
+Hypotonia isn't the same as muscle weakness, although it can be difficult to use the affected muscles.

-The condition is most often detected in babies soon after birth or at a very young age, although it can also develop later in life.
+It's most commonly detected in babies soon after birth or at a very young age, although it can also develop later in life.